-Terpenes make up one of the largest groups of active compounds found in cannabis.
-They are of major interest to researchers, medical marijuana patients, and recreational users alike.
+Terpenes are one of the largest groups of active compounds found in cannabis.
+They are of significant interest to researchers, medical marijuana patients, and recreational users alike.

 Terpenes are responsible for the different aromas, flavors, and effects of various strains.
-They also possess a wealth of potential health benefits.
+Furthermore, they also possess a wealth of potential health benefits.

 What is Beta-Caryophyllene?

-Beta-caryophyllene is a terpene which cannabis and a range of other plants produce.
-It has a woody aroma which people have described as falling somewhere between cloves and turpentine.
-Beta-caryophyllene also has a sweet, dry taste and can be used as a food additive and an ingredient in cosmetics.
+Beta-caryophyllene is a terpene produced by cannabis and a range of other plants.
+It has a woody aroma that people describe as falling somewhere between cloves and turpentine.
+It has a sweet, dry taste and is used as a food additive and an ingredient in cosmetics.

 The Benefits of Beta-Caryophyllene

 Terpenes are a vital element of cannabis therapy.
-They are responsible for the distinct effects of different strains which patients experience regardless of their THC and CBD contents.
+They are responsible for the distinct effects of different strains.
 Beta-caryophyllene has a wide and varied range of uses, primarily due to its affinity for cannabinoid receptors.
+Here are a few of the best-studied benefits of beta-caryophyllene:

-There is a high concentration of CB2 receptors in the immune system, and they play a role in modulating the inflammatory response.
+To date, scientists have identified two main types of cannabinoid receptors: CB1 and CB2.
+CB1 receptors are associated with the nervous system and brain, while CB2 receptors are located throughout the body.
+There is a high concentration of CB2 receptors in the immune system.
+They play a role in modulating the inflammatory response.

 As well as having anti-inflammatory properties, beta-caryophyllene can also reduce swelling and edema.
 However, there is something curious about the way that this interaction works.

-Research by Jürg Gertsch et al., published in Proceedings of the National Academy of Sciences of the United States of America, found that beta-caryophyllene is more effective at lower doses.
-It is unclear exactly why.
+Gertsch et al. published a study in Proceedings of the National Academy of Sciences USA in July 2008.
+The team found that beta-caryophyllene is more effective at lower doses.
+However, it is unclear exactly why.

 Beta-caryophyllene also appears to have some pain-relieving properties.
 This is probably in part due to its anti-inflammatory effects.
 However, it seems that there is more to the analgesic effects of beta-caryophyllene.

-The above study by Fidyt et al. also investigated the anti-cancer properties of beta-caryophyllene.
-The terpene appears to have antiproliferative effects, meaning that it can prevent the spread of cancerous cells.
-It is also thought to induce a process called apoptosis, in which diseased cells automatically self-destruct.
+Fidyt et al. had a study published in Cancer Medicine in October 2016.
+It investigated the anti-cancer properties of beta-caryophyllene.
+The terpene appears to have antiproliferative effects, meaning that it could prevent the spread of cancerous cells.
+It may also induce a process called apoptosis, in which diseased cells automatically self-destruct.

-As well as showing promise for treating a variety of different cancers, beta-caryophyllene may also be a useful adjunct to cancer treatment.
+Beta-caryophyllene may also be a useful adjunct to cancer treatment.
 It appears to enhance the effects of cancer drugs paclitaxel and doxorubicin.
-It may also reduce the risk of leukopenia (low white blood cell count), which can be caused by chemotherapy.
+It may also reduce the risk of leukopenia (low white blood cell count), an issue often caused by chemotherapy.

 The cannabinoid CBD is well-known for its anti-anxiety effects, and it seems that beta-caryophyllene may work similarly.
-One study by A. Bahi et al. for Physiology and Behavior demonstrated this effectively.
+One study by A. Bahi et al. for Physiology and Behavior, published in 2014, demonstrated this effectively.

 The authors found that mice treated with beta-caryophyllene displayed behavior indicating reductions in anxiety and depression.
 The terpene also seemed to have a positive influence over compulsive behavior.

 Another benefit that beta-caryophyllene has in common with CBD is its ability to reduce seizures.
-A study by J. Tchekalarova et al. for the journal Seizure found that beta-caryophyllene had several benefits.
+A study by J. Tchekalarova et al. for the journal Seizure in April 2018 found that beta-caryophyllene had several benefits.

 It seems that this terpene could help to reduce seizure spread and treat status epilepticus (severe epileptic fits).
 Furthermore, it was found to reduce oxidative stress, neurotoxicity, and associated cognitive impairments.